Home Depot Penny Items: How To Get Items For A Penny At Home Depot

 When scanned, these unwanted items automatically show up with a one cent price; and most of the time they don’t even show up in the inventory anymore.

-This usually happens after six to around more than eight months after the item ends up on clearance.
-Often the employees don’t get around to pulling them from the shelf too quickly and this is where we can find these deals.
+This usually happens after six to around more than eight months after the item ends up in a clearance section of the store.
+Often a store associate doesn’t get around to pulling them from the shelf too quickly and this is where we can find these deals.

 Not All Home Depot Stores are the Same